 If you want to go for something a little bit smaller, I recommend the Berghaus Freeflow; it’s super comfy and I’ve had mine for six years, it’s still in great condition.
 Picking the right travel backpack is very important; you are, after all, going to be pretty much living out of your pack.

-Day Pack (10-20 litres): A very worthwhile investment is a decent day pack, you can get something cheap but if you want something reliable, I would recommend choosing something by Berghaus, Osprey or Lowe Pro.
+Day Pack (10-20 litres): A very worthwhile investment is a decent day pack, you can get something cheap but if you want something reliable, Osprey and Berghaus make the best stuff and currently I am using the Osprey Talon as my hanging out in town bag.
 Check out my comparison article on how to choose the best day pack for travel.

 Compression Packing Cubes: The ultimate backpacker secret weapon in keeping your shit organised.
 Be sure to get a mesh laundry bag to keep your dirty laundry in, it stinks if you put it in one of the plastic ones.